mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 has been brought down.
 Communications offline or deliberately disabled.

-This information dump has been triggered by a low- powered distress signal emitted by the wreck on an unusual band.
+This information dump has been triggered by a low-powered distress signal emitted by the wreck on an unusual band.
 It would be mistaken for interference by anyone without the equipment to decode it.
 That has been done automatically by the intelligence